SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 When parents adopt an authoritarian approach to a child's toilet training, involving scolding, punishments, or disappointment, it can have a profound impact on the child's emerging sense of self-expression.
 In such situations, emotional suppression, fear, and embarrassment related to emotions may ensue.
 These emotional consequences can manifest in various ways, ranging from an obsession with maintaining an excessively orderly environment to sexual repression, anxiety, or social phobia.

 In cases where parents react strongly to the child's behaviour, compliance might indeed occur, but this often comes at the cost of a weakened sense of self.
 In such instances, parents assume control of the situation, overshadowing the development of the child's ego.
-On the contrary, when a child prioritises id-driven desires and parents acquiesce to these demands, it can lead to the development of a messy and self-indulgent personality.
+On the contrary, when a child prioritises id-driven desires and parents acquiesce to these demands, it can develop a messy and self-indulgent personality.

 PHALLIC STAGE